 However, the Supreme Court’s decision changed this situation.
 Now, same sex couples who are legally married in either a foreign country or in a state which recognizes such marriages have the same rights as opposite sex married couples have to obtain lawful immigration status for the foreign national spouse, based on their marriage.
 The process of sponsoring a spouse for immigration status in the U.S. can be extremely long, expensive and complicated.
 The process likely will be more so for same sex couples since they may face additional scrutiny into their relationship and may lack the type of evidence of their marriage possessed by more traditional married couples.
 Nevertheless, the impact of the Supreme Court’s decision in Windsor is likely to be viewed as a positive development which creates new opportunities for same sex couples.

-For any questions, or a review of your situation, please contact one of Paule, Camazine & Blumenthal’s immigration attorneys, Melissa Nolan or Pete Gianino at (314) 727-2266.
+For any questions, or a review of your situation, please contact one of Paule, Camazine & Blumenthal’s St. Louis and Clayton, MO immigration attorneys, Melissa Nolan or Pete Gianino at (314) 727-2266.

 By: Melissa G. Nolan